lpossenti/MANworks_ht_curvature/README.md

 See <http://download.gna.org/getfem/html/homepage>

-Version >= 4.2 is preferible
+Version >= 5.0 is preferible

-You must modify the path to the GetFEM library in `config.mk`:
+You have to modify the path to the GetFEM library in `config.mk`:
 ```
 GETFEM_PREFIX=/home/.../path/to/.../getfem
 ```

 Alternatively, at MOX cluster use the `module.sh` file:
 ```
-$ source module.sh
+$ source configure.sh
 ```

-Also GNUPLOT is required: https://sourceforge.net/projects/gnuplot/files/gnuplot/ See the GNUPLOT_Istruzioni_installazione to install.

 BEWARE:
 Recall to add the library path to LD_LIBRARY_PATH.
 Example: